tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/2/LessonPlan.md

   ![Unique Values](Images/unique-values.png)

-* To get the summary statistics for 3 year loans of customers with annual income greater than $80,000 or less than $80,000 we filter the DataFrame using `loc` and conditionals.
+* To get the summary statistics for 3-year loans of customers with an annual income greater than $80,000 or less than $80,000 we filter the DataFrame using `loc` and conditionals.

   ![Filtering Loans](Images/filtering-loans.png)